sparkfabrik/company-playbook/content/FAQ/attending-conferences.md

 ## Owner

-The main contact for everything related to conferences and events attendance is [Paolo Mainardi](mailto:paolo.mainardi@sparkfabrik.com?subject='Conference application')
+The main contact for everything related to conferences and events attendance is **Paolo Mainardi**(paolo.mainardi@sparkfabrik.com)

 ### Credits